 “We don’t just look at the patient’s injury, we look at the whole person,” Gallucci said.
 “Everyone is unique.
 Over time, we all develop compensatory motions that balance limitations in the biomechanical structure of our bodies.
 In fact, it is advisable to start young golfers off with proper training and conditioning to establish good patterns in their golf swing and avoid problems that will affect them later in life.”

 The Body-Swing Connection, which has been studied by TIP for more than two decades, examines injuries specific to golf.
 Physical therapists and other TIP certified medical professionals are knowledgeable in assessment and rehabilitation techniques and have an in-depth understanding of how injuries happen.
 By studying the beginnings of an injury, TPI certified therapists can address specific physical limitations and improve performance.

 With TPI Certification, clinicians are able to create conditioning programs for players of all ages.
 JAG-ONE Physical Therapy works closely with high school and colleges, country clubs, coaches and professional golf instructors to train golfers of all skill levels.
 TPI certified therapists can be found at select JAG-ONE Physical Therapy centers in New Jersey, New York and Pennsylvania.

 “Every golfer would rather be out on the course than on a therapist’s table,” Gallucci said.
 “Golfers who want to improve their health, fitness and performance can contact us to learn more about the TPI certification program.
 Anyone can go to our website and email a request for the location of the TPI certified therapist closest to them.
 We will respond within 24 hours.”

-JAG-ONE Physical Therapy provides a full range of physical therapy, occupational therapy and sports medicine services at locations throughout New Jersey, New York and Pennsylvania.
+JAG-ONE Physical Therapy provides a full range of physical therapy, occupational therapy and sports medicine services at over 100 locations throughout New Jersey, New York and Pennsylvania.
 For more information about JAG-ONE and the TPI program visit jagonept.com.